We develop inquiry-based educational labs and then study their impact on student's knowledge acquisition.

 AncientAncestors performed its lab in nine high schools in southern Louisiana in the 2013/2014 school year.
 Standard public schools, magnet schools, and parochial schools were all a part of our initial outreach effort.
 Our two-hour course was provided free of charge with the cooperation and assistance of biology teachers, and their feedback was essential in honing our curriculum to its current level.

-Currently, our lab is being rolled out in Texas by Robert Dennison under the banner of Rice University’s Advanced Topics Academy for AP Biology Teachers.
+Currently, in the US our lab is being rolled out by Robert Dennison under the banner of Rice University’s Advanced Topics Academy for AP Biology Teachers, and in Germany in collaboration with Dustin Eirdosh and Dr. Susan Hanisch at the Max Planck Institute for Evolutionary Anthropology.

 Chris N. Bayer, PhD